Christianity in Chad: Roman Catholicism

-The Roman Catholic missions came to Chad later than their Protestant counterparts.
-Isolated efforts began as early as 1929 when The Holy Ghost Fathers from Bangui founded a mission at Kou, near Moundou in Logone Occidental Prefecture.
+Catholic presence is first recorded in 1663 through the work of Capuchin Franciscans, anteceding Protestant missions by more than 200 years, although permanent missions came to Chad later than their Protestant counterparts.
+Isolated missional efforts began as early as 1929 when The Holy Ghost Fathers from Bangui founded a mission at Kou, near Moundou in Logone Occidental Prefecture.
 In 1934, in the midst of the sleeping sickness epidemic, they abandoned Kou for Doba in Logone Oriental Prefecture.
 Other priests from Ubangi-Shari and Cameroon opened missions in Kélo and Sarh in 1935 and 1939, respectively.

 In 1946 these autonomous missions gave way to an institutionalized Roman Catholic presence.
 This late date had more to do with European politics than with events in Chad.
 Earlier in the century, the Vatican had designated the Chad region to be part of the Italian vicarate of Khartoum.
 Rather than risk the implantation of Italian missionaries during the era of Italian dictator Benito Mussolini, the French administration discouraged all Roman Catholic missionary activity.
 For its part, the Vatican adopted the same tactic, not wishing to upset the Italian regime by transferring jurisdiction of the Chad region to the French.
 As a consequence of their defeat in World War II, however, the Italians lost their African colonies.
 This loss cleared the way for a French Roman Catholic presence in Chad, which a decree from Rome formalized on March 22, 1946.

 This decree set up three religious jurisdictions that eventually became four bishoprics.
 The first, administered by the Jesuits, had its seat in N'Djamena.
 Although its jurisdiction included the eight prefectures in the northern and eastern parts of the country, almost all the Roman Catholics in sahelian and Saharan Chad lived in the capital.
 The diocese of N'Djamena also served as the archdiocese of all Chad.
 The second bishopric, at Sarh, also was delegated to the Jesuits.
 Its region included Salamat and Moyen-Chari prefectures.
 The third and fourth jurisdictions had their headquarters in Pala and Moundou and were delegated to the Oblats de Marie and Capuchin orders.
 The Pala bishopric served Mayo-Kebbi Prefecture, while the bishopric of Moundou was responsible for missions in Logone Occidental and Logone Oriental prefectures.
 By far the most important jurisdiction in 1970, Pala included 116,000 of Chad's 160,000 Catholics.